Revisiting neutron propagation-based phase contrast imaging and tomography: use of phase retrieval to amplify the effective degree of brilliance: Discussion

-Dark-field imaging, namely the imaging of scattering contrast due to unresolved micro-structure within a sample, is an important topic that has been only cursorily mentioned in the present paper.
-Indeed, the development of dark-field neutron tomography using a grating-based setup \cite{Strobl2008}, is a particularly significant advance that is attracting much attention within the neutron-imaging community.
-The propagation-based method for neutron phase-contrast imaging, which we consider in the present paper, can be generalized to include dark-field/scattering contrast.
-This can be achieved using a formalism for paraxial imaging \cite{MorganPaganin2019,PaganinMorgan2019} based on the Fokker--Planck equation \cite{Risken1989,mandel1995optical}.
-This generalizes the transport-of-intensity equation \cite{teague1983}, upon which the present paper is based, enabling it to take into account local small-angle scattering and its associated diffusive transport, in addition to the coherent transport associated with attenuation and refraction.
-In particular, the single-image single-material propagation-based phase-retrieval method of \citeauthor{paganin2002} \cite{paganin2002} may be generalized to a two-image method that is able to recover both the projected density and the projected small-angle-scattering signal of a single-material object \cite{PaganinMorgan2019}, given two images taken at two different propagation distances.
-Further exploration of this Fokker--Planck extension to the transport-of-intensity equation, in the present neutron-optics context, would be an interesting topic for future work.
+Dark-field imaging, namely the imaging of scattering contrast due to unresolved micro-structure within a sample, is an important topic that has been only cursorily mentioned in this paper.
+Indeed, the development of dark-field neutron tomography using a grating-based setup, by \citeauthor{Strobl2008}~\cite{Strobl2008}, is a particularly significant advance that is attracting much attention within the neutron-imaging community.
+The propagation-based method for neutron phase-contrast imaging, which we consider in this paper, might be generalized to include dark-field/scattering contrast.
+This might be achieved using a formalism for paraxial imaging \cite{MorganPaganin2019,PaganinMorgan2019} based on the Fokker--Planck equation \cite{Risken1989,mandel1995optical}.
+This generalizes the transport-of-intensity equation \cite{teague1983}, upon which the present paper is based, enabling it to take into account local ultra-small-angle scattering and its associated diffusive transport, which augments the coherent transport associated with attenuation and refraction.
+To second order in the sample-to-detector propagation distance $\Delta$, this forward-Kolmogorov Fokker--Planck generalization of the transport-of-intensity expression in Eq.~(\ref{eq:TIE}) is \cite{MorganPaganin2019,PaganinMorgan2019}: